 – developing talent acquisition and talent retention strategies,

-– developing plans to handle supply chain, credit crunch, or government-imposed changes, to deal with an emergency like a civil war, or pandemic outbreak.
+– developing plans to handle supply chain disruption, financial credit crunch, or government-imposed changes, to deal with an emergency like a civil war, trade war, or pandemic outbreak.

-Coping with those business challenges enables the business strategy to be executed.
-It follows that the business strategy (a concentration on vertical integration, global dominance, buying out competitors, operating excellence, product innovation, or customer intimacy say), ought to deliver not just growth, or product & service innovation.
+It follows that the business strategy (a concentration on vertical integration, global dominance, buying out competitors, developing operating excellence, emphasising product innovation or customer intimacy say), ought to deliver not just growth, or product & service innovation.
 But business resilience too.

 The protection aspect of resilience alone is big business.
 Ask the big lending firms (lines of credit), alarm system providers, data security companies, contract law advisors, project management and staff training companies.
 Ask the top football clubs paying large transfer fees to secure highly-skilled goal keepers.